Medium Reducers in React

 Or more tersely, using a ternary operator and placing the reducer inline.

-There are no in this reducer, the action
+There are no events in this reducer, the action

 to close it, otherwise set it to state.